 How can I request a new patient appointment?

-Download the form called Request an Initial Appointment and send it to us at email@example.com.
+Go to the New Patient page and download the form called Request an Initial Appointment.
+Fill it out and send it to us via fax or email.

 How quickly are intake appointments available?